 Welcome to contact us!

 UCMR is located at Umeå University, the flagship university in Northern Sweden.
-It is an interdisciplinary consortium of academic research groups with outstanding track records in the fields of microbial pathogenesis, molecular and cell biology, chemistry, clinical microbiology, structural biology, immunology, epidemiology, microbial ecology, physics, mathematics, and data-driven science.
+UCMR brings together research groups at Umeå University in a wide range of fields.
+This includes microbial pathogenesis, molecular biology, cell biology, chemistry, clinical microbiology, structural biology, immunology, epidemiology, microbial ecology, physics, mathematics and data-driven science.

-Together, with joined forces UCMR is establishing a world-leading and sustainable science environment promoting cutting-edge molecular and translational microbial research at Umeå University.
-As of today, 67 Principal Investigators and their research groups are affiliated to UCMR.
+Together, UCMR establishes an inspiring and sustainable environment for microbial research at Umeå University.
+Today, 77 research leaders and their research groups are affiliated to UCMR.

-The recent ground-breaking discovery is Emmanuelle Charpentier’s seminal work of the CRISPR-Cas9 mechanism, for which she was awarded Nobel Prize in Chemistry in 2020.
-When the discovery was made, Emmanuelle Charpentier was active at Umeå University.
-She was one of the first recruited group leaders at the Laboratory for Molecular Infection Medicine Sweden (MIMS) sprung from UCMR.
+Cutting-edge research is underway here.
+A groundbreaking discovery was Emmanuelle Charpentier's outstanding work on the CRISPR-Cas9 mechanism, for which she was awarded the Nobel Prize in Chemistry 2020.
+When the discovery was made, Emmanuelle Charpentier was working at Umeå University.
+She was one of the first group leaders recruited to the Laboratory for Molecular Infection Medicine Sweden, MIMS, sprung from UCMR.

-UCMR was a Swedish Linnaeus Centre of Excellence 2008-2018.
-In 2008 the consortium was awarded a 10-year grant from the Swedish Research Council.
-In 2020 the 40 different Centers of Excellence within the Linnaeus programme were evaluated by an international expert panel.
-UCMR was ranked among the top three in all three areas; research performance, societal relevance, and international competitiveness.
-The panel characterized UCMR as "the jewel in the crown".
+UCMR was appointed a Linnaeus Centre of Excellence in 2008 and received a 10-year grant from the Swedish Research Council.
+In 2020, the 40 different centres within the programme were evaluated by an international panel of experts.
+UCMR was ranked among the top three in all three areas; research results, societal relevance and international competitiveness.
+The panel characterised UCMR as "the jewel in the crown".

 The Laboratory for Molecular Infection Medicine Sweden, MIMS, at Umeå University is the Swedish node of the Nordic EMBL Partnership for Molecular Medicine.
 The centre is a close collaborator and the international branch of Umeå Centre for Microbial Research, UCMR.